 Despite the increase in the amounts coming from bitcoin, remittances with the cryptocurrency still represent a very low percentage compared to fiat money remittances.

-Data from 2019 put total remittances received in El Salvador at nearly $6 billion.
-However, the high point of 2.5 million in March this year would be less than 0.1% of that total.
+Data from 2019 total remittances received in El Salvador at nearly $6 billion.
+However, this year’s high point of 2.5 million in March would be less than 0.1% of that total.

 Bitcoin, legal tender in El Salvador